martinr9315/wishlist-project/README.md

 4. In all files that access mySQL database (sql-init.js, index.js, friend-list.js, my-list.js, view-friend.js), change the root password to your password

-5. Initialize the SQL database:
+5. Initialize the SQL database (from inside /src):
 **node sql-init.js**

 6. Type "init" and enter, then press Ctrl-C once the confirmation message shows up